Our History

 The History of the Royal Canadian Legion

-The Great War Veterans Association, founded in 1917 by Lillian Freiman, was the first national organization for veterans.
+The Great War Veterans Association of Canada, founded in 1917 by Lillian Freiman, was the first national organization for veterans.
 At the end of World War 1, there were a total of 15 Veterans groups and several regimental associations representing former service members in Canada.
 Despite their common goal – to help returned servicemen in need – their efforts were fragmented and largely unsuccessful.
 By 1919 the GWVA was the largest veterans’ organization in Canada.

 Early in 1925, an appeal for unity led to the formation of the Dominion Veterans Alliance.
 In November 1925, the Canadian Legion was founded in Winnipeg, Manitoba, as the Canadian Legion of the British Empire Services League.
 It was incorporated by special Act of Parliament, Charter issued in July 1926 and the British Empire Services League was incorporated by the same act.
 The Legion grew steadily through the 1930s and then expanded rapidly following World War II.